mignon-p/whence/README.md

 * Generate correct Unicode escapes in JSON strings.
 * Support Unicode filenames on Windows.
 * Added `install-whence.sh` script for convenience on UNIX.
+* On UNIX, do not assume ANSI color is supported.
+Instead, check the TERM environment variable against a list of terminals known to support color.

 ### 0.9